fred-mba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### 8-print_base16.c:

 - base 10 numbers counts from 10 to 15.
+For this case, we've concatenated the alphabets a-f to produce alphanumeric base 16 results.

 ### 9-print_comb.c: